Updated February 7, 2023

-Teide National Park is home to Mount Teide, Spain’s highest peak and the third-tallest volcano in the world.
+Teide National Park is home to volcanic Mount Teide, Spain’s highest peak.
 The snowy white of its summit contrasts with the tongues of black lava petrified on the slopes.

 A range of different boats and catamarans offer whale-watching cruises – some have glass panels in the bottom, others submarine TV links, and some allow passengers to swim in the sea.